By: Marilyn J. Bull, MD, FAAP

 atlantoaxial instability.
-This problem is caused by a combination of low tone, loose ligaments and bony changes.
-The spinal cord can be pressed by the bones and cause nerve damage.
+This problem is caused by a combination of low muscle tone, loose ligaments and bony changes.
+The spinal cord can be pressed by the vertebrae bones in the neck and cause nerve damage.

-Change in bowel or bladder control
+change in bowel or bladder control

-Decreased activity level or function
+a decrease in their activity level or function

 An x-ray of your child's neck in the neutral position will help diagnose atlantoaxial instability.
 If the x-ray is abnormal or symptoms continue, your child should be referred as soon as possible to a pediatric neurosurgeon or pediatric orthopedic surgeon experienced in managing atlantoaxial instability.